FBI launches JPMorgan probe, shareholders back Dimon

 | TAMPA, Florida

-TAMPA, Florida The FBI has opened an inquiry into the multibillion-dollar trading losses at JPMorgan Chase, stepping up pressure on the bank after key U.S. agencies said they were looking into high-risk trades that first drew regulators' attention last month.
+TAMPA, Florida The FBI has opened a probe into trading losses at JPMorgan Chase & Co (JPM.N), stepping up the pressure on the bank after the U.S. Securities and Exchange Commission and the Federal Reserve said they were also looking into the wrong-way bets that led to the losses.

-The news did little to spook investors, who sent the stock higher Tuesday, or shareholders, who backed embattled Chief Executive Jamie Dimon at the bank's annual shareholders meeting, with a vote rejecting a proposal to split the jobs of CEO and chairman.
+Yet at the same time, shareholders backed embattled Chief Executive Jamie Dimon at the bank's annual shareholders meeting in Tampa, Florida on Tuesday, voting against a proposal to split the jobs of CEO and chairman.

-Though investors mostly gave Dimon a pass, pressure mounted on the bank to reclaim some of the millions of dollars it paid to the executives who oversaw the trades.
-Dimon said JPMorgan would pursue more disciplinary action against those responsible.
+Though shareholders mostly gave Dimon a pass, pressure mounted on the bank to reclaim some of the millions of dollars it paid to the executives who oversaw the trades.
+Dimon said JPMorgan would pursue more disciplinary action against those who were responsible.

 "We will do the right thing.
 That may well include clawbacks," he told reporters after the annual meeting.

 The timing on any such move was not clear, though, and the various regulatory probes could add complications.
-A source familiar with the situation said Tuesday that U.S. and UK regulators first raised concerns with senior management in April.

-A separate source familiar with the FBI probe, opened by the agency's New York office, described it as preliminary.
-The probe was seen in some quarters as a necessary public step, given the ongoing debate in Washington about bank regulation, and one expert said it raised the level of concern around what happened.
+A source familiar with the FBI investigation, opened by the agency's New York office, described it as being at a preliminary stage.

+The probe was seen in some quarters as necessary, given the ongoing debate in Washington about bank regulation and reform, and one expert said it raised the level of concern around what happened.

 "The FBI looks for evidence of crimes and goes after people who it alleges are criminals.
 They want to send people to jail.
 The SEC pursues all sorts of wrongdoing, imposes fines and is half as scary as the FBI," said Erik Gordon, a professor in the law and business schools at the University of Michigan.

-The bank's trading losses have also drawn the attention of the U.S. Securities and Exchange Commission and the Federal Reserve, both of which have opened inquiries.

-After two trading days of heavy losses, JPMorgan shares rose 1.3 percent to close at $36.24.
-The stock is down more than 11 percent since the trading losses were disclosed, wiping out slightly more than $17 billion of market capitalization.
+After two trading days of heavy losses, JPMorgan shares were up 3.4 percent to $36.99 in afternoon trade.
+The stock is down more than 9 percent since the trading losses were disclosed, wiping out $14 .3 billion of market capitalization.

 AFFIRMS 'CASE FOR ...
 REFORM'